BurnThis/data_rail/README.md

 ## Importing data

 ``DataRail::Pipeline`` is most commonly used from importing data into the database.
-You may have a step for normalizing fields, tagging records, and inserting it into the database.
+You could have a step for normalizing fields, tagging records, and inserting it into the database.

 First an example: